 This suggests that there may be a genetic component to depression.

-It is estimated that heritability – the proportion of variation in a trait due to genetic factors – accounts for about 40-50% of the risk for developing depression.
+Heritability – the proportion of variation in a trait due to genetic factors – is estimated to account for about 40-50% of the risk for developing depression.

 Glutamate Receptors and Mood Disorders